annatvali/next-blog/README.md

 4. **All Posts Page with Load More Functionality:**
    - The application includes an "All Posts" page where users can browse all available blog posts.
    - It features a "Load More" functionality, allowing users to access posts in chunks for better user experience and performance.

+5. **Filter By Category**
+   - For All Posts page there is a filter by category functionality.
+   - User can filter posts by provided categories:
+       - Nature
+       - Architecture
+       - Culinary